-Whether you’re soul searching or just looking for a place to unwind and ditch reality, Bali is a spiritual oasis worthy of a visit a handful of times in your life (and believe me – once you’ve been the first time, it is difficult not to return!)
+Whether you’re soul searching or just looking for a place to unwind and ditch reality, Bali is a spiritual oasis.
+Bali is the kind of place you don’t just visit once.
+I have been a handful of times thanks to Bali’s proximity to Australia.
 You can read our full guide to Bali here.

-The capital of Japan, Tokyo has built a name for itself as one of the quirkiest capital cities in the world.
-From cat cafes to robot dance parties, there really isn’t anything that hasn’t been thought of and become an unexpected hit.
+The capital of Japan, Tokyo, has built a name for itself as one of the quirkiest capital cities in the world.
+From cat cafes to robot dance parties, there really isn’t anything that hasn’t been thought of.
+What’s more, the crazier the idea, the more popular it becomes!

 The mountainous island of Phuket has quickly become one of Asia’s most sought after travel destinations and for good reason.
 Crystal blue waters, epic day hikes and incredible Thai cuisine make Phuket a dream destination for many.
-Phuket is full of luxury villas with epic views over the Andaman sea, all within arms reach of the beautiful beaches and vibrant nightlife of Phuket.
+Phuket is full of luxury villas with epic views over the Andaman sea.
+All of them are within arms reach of the beautiful beaches and vibrant nightlife of Phuket.

-This once sleepy resort town in Cambodia became a tourist hot spot with huge thanks to the Tomb Raider film that was shot on location inside the ancient temples for which the city is known for.
-Angkor Wat is the most famous of the temples, however there are a handful to explore and you can easily spend a day wandering through them.
+This once sleepy resort town in Cambodia became a tourist hot spot with thanks to the Tomb Raider film.
+You may remember the scene where Lara Croft runs through these very temples.
+Angkor Wat is the most famous of the temples, however there are a handful to explore.
+You can easily spend a day wandering through all of them.

 In recent years Bhutan has been building a name for itself as one of the world’s bucket list destinations and one look at this epic scenery will leave little to the imagination as to why this is a photographer’s dream destination.
 This is one of the few remaining countries with no Western influence (i.e. no McDonalds or Starbucks) and is known as the last of the Himalayan Buddhist kingdoms.